2 March 2021

 Gorbachev is often criticised for ‘surrendering the results of the Great Victory’ (and both words are always capitalised).
 Does this mean the GDR and the other countries of ‘people’s democracy’ had to remain forever a part of the alien Soviet empire because of the will of Stalin and the indifference of Roosevelt and Churchill?
 That is precisely the logic of Russian imperialists and revanchists.

 Gorbachev’s compatriots often blame him for the collapse of the USSR.
 That is quite ridiculous.
 Gorbachev did everything possible to preserve the country in a modified form, one similar to the European Union.
 And it was precisely thanks to his efforts, and despite all the extraordinary risks, that full scale civil war was avoided.
 It was also thanks to his abdication of power.
-(Numerous bloody conflicts instigated by the opponents of reform made the signing of the treaty to establish a Union of Sovereign States unrealistic and both caused and hastened the disintegration of the country).
+(Numerous bloody conflicts instigated by the opponents of reform made the signing of a treaty to establish a Union of Sovereign States unrealistic and both caused and hastened the disintegration of the country).

 The smooth transformation of the country to a democratic rule-of-law state that was in everyone’s interests, both in the USSR and beyond its borders, was derailed, first by the August 1991 putsch and then by the signing of the Belavezha Accords that exacerbated long-standing problems and created new ones in the post-Soviet region.